(1) For GEMs Only (Not For Breadth/UEs)

 Modules that have to do with learning specific languages (e.g., Swedish, Italian, etc.), acquiring practical skills (e.g. in photography or in the use of certain computer software) or fine arts (in the sense of doing practical artwork like painting or watching operas/movies, developing musical appreciation/skills, singing, acting, dancing, learning an instrument etc.) are especially not suitable as GEMs.

 Students should ensure that the SEP module also fulfils the 'grouping' requirement for GE at NUS (for example, FASS students must read at least one Group A (Science & Technology) GEM).

 The number of MCs granted for a SEP module will depend upon the workload of that module.
 The minimum MCs granted is 2 MCs and the maximum, 4 MCs (even though the workload of that module may exceed 4 MCs).
 Please refer to this website to get an idea of the 'exchange rate' between certain partner universities and NUS: http://www.fas.nus.edu.sg/international-relations/undergraduates/student-exchange-programme/mc-exchange-ratios-for-sep.html

 (For example, since 6 ECTS = 4 NUS MCs, you should select modules carrying at least 6 ECTS from partner universities using the ECTS).

-The outcome of the application will be made known to students normally within 3 to 5 days, via an email to the student.
+The outcome of the application will be made known to students normally within 3 to 5 working days, via an email.